Tropical Storm Barry: Hurricane strength likely when storm hits land; Mississippi River surge downgraded

 Tropical Storm Barry is expected to reach hurricane strength before it makes landfall early Saturday morning, according to the National Weather Service.

 As of 2 a.m.
 ET Saturday, the storm was moving west-northwest at 3 miles per hour as it approached Louisiana, with maximum sustained winds at 65 mph, the weather service reported.
+The storm was about 70 miles south of Morgan City, La.

 Meanwhile, forecasters were downgrading a predicted rise for the Mississippi River.
 They said Friday night that the river would rise about 2 feet lower than originally expected and most likely will not break over its levees.